Jonathan Casillas

-Jonathan Casillas (born June 3, 1987) is a former American football linebacker.
-He played high school football at New Brunswick High School and college football at Wisconsin.
+Jonathan Casillas (born June 3, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played high school football at New Brunswick High School and college football for the Wisconsin Badgers.
 He is of Puerto Rican and African-American ancestry.

 College career

-He played college football at Wisconsin.
+Casillas played college football at the University of Wisconsin–Madison.

 Professional career

 New Orleans Saints

-He went undrafted in the 2009 NFL Draft, but was later signed as a free agent.
+He went undrafted in the 2009 NFL draft, but was later signed as a free agent.
 Casillas was coming off surgery from a knee injury and was only a participant in the bench press at the NFL Combine.

 In Super Bowl XLIV, he was officially credited with recovering the Saints's third-quarter onside kick to start the second half en route to their 31–17 victory over the Indianapolis Colts.

 Casillas was expected to take over as the Saints' starting weakside linebacker for the 2010 season.
 However, he suffered a foot injury during the last game of the preseason, and he was placed on the injured reserve list, ending his 2010 season.